matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 The response body should be unchanged from the existing `/login` specification.

-If:
+If one of the following conditions are true:

 - The access token is not provided
 - The access token does not correspond to a appservice
 - Or the user has not previously been registered

-Then the servers should reject with HTTP 403, with an `errcode` of `"M_FORBIDDEN"`.
+Then the servers MUST reject with HTTP 403, with an `errcode` of `"M_FORBIDDEN"`.

-If the access token does not correspond to a appservice that manages this user, then the `errcode` should be `"M_EXCLUSIVE"`.
+If the access token DOES correspond to a appservice but the user is not inside it's namespace, then the `errcode` should be `"M_EXCLUSIVE"`.

 Homeservers should ignore the `access_token` parameter if a type other than `m.login.application_service` has been provided.